snarayanank2/fyle-sdk-py/README.md

 USAGE: <FyleSDK INSTANCE>.<API_NAME>.<API_METHOD>(<PARAMETERS>)
 """

-# Get a list of all Employees (with all informations)
+# Get a list of all Employees (with all available details for Employee)
 response = connection.Employees.get()

 # Get count of Reports updated on or after 2019-01-01
 response = connection.Reports.count(updated_at='gte:2019-01-01T00:00:00.000Z')

-# Create a new Expense
+# Create a new Expense of 10 USD, spent at 2019-01-01 and from employee with email user@mail.com
 new_expense = {
     'employee_email': 'user@mail.com',
     'currency': 'USD',